Phidk/warranty-repair-ledger/README.md

 ## Why this exists

 European consumers technically enjoy a two year legal guarantee, yet most people lose track of receipts, warranty windows, and the extra protection that kicks in when they choose repair.
-The 2024 Right to Repair update adds another 12 months of coverage after a successful repair, so a household that tracks repairs can squeeze one more season out of an appliance before replacing it.
+The 2024 Right to Repair update adds another 12 months of coverage after a successful repair (for contracts on/after 31 July 2026), so a household that tracks repairs can squeeze one more season out of an appliance before replacing it.

 This project keeps that bookkeeping boring on purpose: a local first API, a helper UI, and a test suite that encodes the Danish and EU timelines without needing a spreadsheet.
 Point it at a SQLite file, capture repairs as they happen, and you always know if a seller must fix or refund the item.